Thursday, February 2, 2017

 2. It was not the religious parts of my first philosophy class that interested me (or the anti-religious ones, for that matter), but the parts dealing with politics and economics.
 I have long been fascinated by political philosophy, and I have actually been interested in politics since middle school.
 Thus, I found my greatest satisfaction in that class, at those times when I could talk about political philosophy and economic systems.
 This was what made me want to major in philosophy at the time, although I eventually decided against it, after deciding that the "tail-chasing" aspects of philosophy were not for me.
 Thus, I opted for a more lucrative major instead.
 (More on that later in this post.)

 3. I was surprised by how much I enjoyed my first psychology class, since I was expecting the class to be more about counseling and treating psychological disorders - things which were not for me, since I don't have that kind of personality.
 I found out, though, that this is only one small part of psychology, and discovered that there were a few other parts of it that overlapped with business (my major of that time).
-These caused me to eventually pursue the career of market research analyst.
+These caused me to eventually pursue the career of market research analyst - although I never actually entered that career.
 (More on that later in this post.)

 8. When I was in high school, I wanted to study computer science in college; but gave up on this after some experiences with Advanced Placement Physics classes in high school.
 (AP Physics was a good class for me, but it convinced me that this was not a good subject for me to study further.)

 9. During college, I switched majors several times; considering history and political science early in college, then becoming interested in philosophy and economics, and then going later into math and statistics, then accounting and then finance, and finally marketing.
-I think I finally ended up in the right major (although I have second-guessed it at times due to my economic situation), and I think it was probably a good balance for me between fun and practicality.
+I think I finally ended up in the right major (although I have second-guessed it at times due to my economic situation), and I found it a good balance between fun and practicality.

 10. I don't have the kind of personality to succeed in sales, given that I am an introvert (and not very outgoing).
 Thus, it has struck some people as strange that I majored in a subject like marketing, which is often perceived as a subject that requires a very outgoing personality.
 It made sense to me anyway, though, because I was then thinking about going into the research end of things, and I was fascinated by the social science aspects of the subject.
 (Parts of it are very psychological.)